 The schedule should include the sequence of course topics, the preparations or readings, and the assignments with due dates.
 For the readings, give page numbers in addition to chapter numbers to help students budget their time.
 Exam dates should be firmly fixed, while dates for topics and activities may be listed as tentative.
-Notify students in writing if
+Notify students in writing if the syllabus is revised.

-Class Schedule
+Class